SamuelDonovan/minimost/README.md

 * Ctrl+b to **bold** text.
 * Ctrl+i to *italicize* text.
-* Ctrl+u to __underline__ text.
+* Ctrl+u to <u>underline</u> text.
 * Ctrl+s to ~~strikethrough~~ text.

-All text modifiers use markdown syntax.
+All text modifiers use markdown syntax[^1].
 The modifier can be started and ended with the corresponding hotkeys.
 Highlighted text can also be modified with the corresponding hotkeys.

+[^1]: Except for underlining which is two underscores (__) as markdown somehow actually doesn't natively support underlining and users just need to break out to HTML.

 ### Images